Alt900/AIScratch/README.md

-This project aims to help guide beginners into developing a concrete foundational understanding of artificial intelligence, its underlying mathematics, the relative concepts, and important deep-level issues causing limitations in modern models sucha as global minima in gradient descent, escaping local minima points, avoiding dead gradients/dead neurons, ect.
+This project aims to help guide beginners into developing a concrete foundational understanding of artificial intelligence, its underlying mathematics, the relative concepts, and important deep-level issues causing limitations in modern models such as global minima in gradient descent, escaping local minima points, avoiding dead gradients/dead neurons, ect.

 ## Currently completed projects:
 ### Deep Neural Network